RobinKim-SWEngineer/Android-practice-5-DataBinding/README.md

    }
    ```

  - The XML layout has to be wrapped by `<layout>` tag.
 Upon compiler seeing this tag, it will auto-generate the **binding class** whose name is derived as PascalCase from that of layout file.
+In this case, the binding class name will be *ActivityMainBinding* from activity_name.xml.
 The namespace declarations must also be in the `<layout>` tag.

 ## Creating a data binding object
  - Use `setContentView(..)` in `DataBindingUtil` class instead of auto-generated `setContentView(..)` method.
 This will set the activity's content view and also **return the binding object** to the given layout.